man and women playing padel in an indoor court

 6. If the ball hits the net and lands in the correct service box, it is considered a let, just like in tennis, and the serve is retaken

 The team that wins the point is the next to serve.
 In each game, teams alternate serving between the two players after the first serve.
-The underhand serving rule ensures that games are more about clever ball placement and less about dominating service speed.

 What is Padel Tennis?

-Playing the Ball
+Playing the ball in padel

 Following the serve, the ball can be returned directly in the air or after a single bounce, similar to tennis.
 However, in padel, the court's surrounding walls play an important role in how the game progresses.